 In 1873, high school students from Oak Park first attended classes in space provided in Central School, an elementary school that stood at Lake Street and Forest Avenue.
 Three graduates received diplomas at the first commencement, in 1877.
 With a growing population, the first high school-only building was constructed in 1892 on the southwest corner of Lake Street and East Avenue.
 The new high school building included some of the first science labs in U.S. secondary schools.* Enrollment in the new school grew steadily, receiving a big boost in 1899, when the high school was separated from the Oak Park Elementary District.
 A consolidated high school district was formed with River Forest, establishing the Oak Park and River Forest Township High School.

 In 1905, Mr. Hanna, the principal, began planning for a new and larger high school building.
 Land was purchased between East and Scoville avenues on Ontario Street.
 The new building, completed in 1907, accommodated 800 students.
 Innovations included a school library and chemistry labs.
 When the North Wing was completed in 1913, the building stretched from Ontario Street to Erie Street.
 Construction boomed in the 1920s with the completion of the west side of the building quadrangle.
-Additional construction included the first high school field house in the nation (1927) and the most complete facilities for girls’ physical education (1928).
+Additional construction included one of the first high school field houses in the nation (1928) and the most complete facilities for girls’ physical education (1928).
 Subsequent additions were built in 1953 and 1957.
 The field house floor was remolded from wood to concrete in 1979.

 During the 1940s, World War II touched the school, as several thousand students left to join the armed forces during the four years of the war, and more than 100 died in combat.
 In 1946, the River Forest Community High School District 223 was created after residents in River Forest petitioned to establish a new high school in their village.
 From 1946-1949, River Forest students paid tuition if they wanted to attend the high school in Oak Park.
 Then on June 21, 1949, the County Superintendent of Cook County, Ill., ordered the creation of the Consolidated High School District 200, Cook County, Ill.
 The new district comprised the former Oak Park Township High School District 200 and the River Forest Community High School District 223.